-What’s the major cause and why a varicose vein doctor near me can help
+What is the major cause of varicose veins and how can a vein doctor near me help?

-Women suffer the most when it comes to the development of telangiectasia.
-Men also develop the condition, but at a lower rate than women.
-Ladies who have females in their blood line that have this condition are also likely to meet a spider vein doctor near me soon.
-According to published studies, about sixty percent of adults are likely to have spider veins or the larger varicose veins of some degree at a given point in their lifetime.
+According to published studies, about sixty percent of adults will develop spider veins or larger varicose veins at a given point in their lifetime.
 Although spider veins can form on any body part (face, hands and forearms) that is exposed to the sunlight, it’s usually the legs (lower leg and thigh) that are affected the most.
-I have noted that when spider veins are forming, there can be burning, tingling and a feeling of restlessness in legs.
+When spider veins form, there can be burning, tingling and a feeling of restlessness in legs.

-A feeling of heaviness is quite common, as well as swelling and darkening of leg skin.
-Women who have this problem tend to feel more discomfort when they are having their monthly bleeding or when pregnant.
-Moreover, ladies who use birth control pills or those who have gained weight are likely to go seek a laser treatment for spider vein sooner or later.
-It is also imperative to see a trained doctor to rule out hemangiomas and angiomas.
-The two also consists of tiny arteries (arterioles) called venules.
+A feeling of heaviness is common, as well as swelling and darkening of the skin.
+Women who have this problem tend to feel more discomfort when during menstruation or when pregnant.
+Ladies who use birth control pills or those who have gained weight are more likely to have vein disease and require treatment including laser treatment.

 - Skin rash

 - Veins that can be red, purple or blue